There’s no need to spend money before looking for quality free furniture. Here are 5 ways to find free furniture to upcycle.

-If you’re starting out in upcycling, a free piece is great for a test run.
+If you’re starting in upcycling, a free piece is great for a test run.
 Not the family heirloom.

 Is free worth it?